ericelliott/autodux/README.md

 #### No need to set the type

-You don't need to worry about setting the type in autoDux action creators.
+You don't need to worry about setting the type in autodux action creators.
 That's handled for you automatically.
 In other words, all an action creator has to do is return the payload.

 With Redux alone you might write: